Ngot97/Project-1/README.md

 	Time series analysis, including trends in earthquake occurrences over time.

-4. Magnitude Trends:
+5. Magnitude Trends:

- 	Line plot showcasing trends in earthquake magnitudes over time.
+ 	LLinear Regression: EQ_PRIMARY vs. INTENSITY - A scatter plot with a linear regression line exploring the correlation between earthquake magnitude and intensity.

- 	Linear regression analysis to identify the overall trend in earthquake occurrences.
+ 	Linear regression analysis to identify the overall trend in earthquake occurrences. -

+6. Tsunami Occurrence:

+	A pie chart depicting the percentage of earthquakes that trigger tsunamis.

 Results
-The analysis provides insights into earthquake patterns, geographical hotspots, and trends over time.
-Refer to the generated visualizations and interpretation within the Jupyter Notebook.
+The analysis provides valuable insights into earthquake patterns, intensity distribution, and trends over time.
+Explore the generated plots and maps to gain a comprehensive understanding of seismic activity worldwide.

 Acknowledgments